Deutsche-Digitale-Bibliothek/ddb-virtualexhibitions/README.md

-# Customized Omeka Version for virtual exhibitions of the Deutsche Digitale Bibliothek
+# Customized Omeka version for virtual exhibitions of the Deutsche Digitale Bibliothek

 Repository contents i.e. the directory ```omeka``` must be placed (or symlinked) under ```/lib``` path in all installations.